importJL/SimpleNetworkGraph/README.md

 # SimpleNetworkGraph
 A notebook for generating a simple Python network graph.

-You can check the code found in `Pandas Tutorial.ipynb` or clone this repository for your own use: `git clone https://github.com/importJL/SimpleNetworkGraph/`
+You can check the code found in `NetworkX.ipynb` or clone this repository for your own use: `git clone https://github.com/importJL/SimpleNetworkGraph/`

 Feel free send pull request for further add-ons or suggestions.